rackerlabs/rackspace-how-to/content/general/networking-fundamentals.md

 172.16.25.208/29?
 To determine this, we'll have to simply count up from 0.

-A /29 subnet has 8 IP Addresses, meaning that there is exactly 32 /29 subnets inside a /24 subnet.
+A /29 subnet has 8 IP Addresses, meaning that there are exactly 32 /29 subnets inside a /24 subnet.
 Let me make another table.

 ```